Getting Your Google Login

 Embedding Your Form

 Embedding your form onto your School Loop page is easy!
 Embedding will require webmaster rights, as you will need to use the Custom HTML element on the CMS editor.
-You can get the embed code for the form by going to the top of the form creation page and clicking on the “More actions” button.
-This will drop a menu with a few options in it—clicking on “Embed” will provide you with the embed code for the form.
+You can get the embed code for the form by selecting Embed form in a webpage from the Form menu.
+The window will have the code to embed.
 Simply cut and paste this into a Custom HTML element on the School Loop CMS.

 In many cases, you will have to edit the size of the form to fit the columns in School Loop.
 This can be done easily by editing a few basic pieces of information in the HTML code.
 Simply change the height and width of the form until it fits into the column on the School Loop webpage.
 You can also add the center/center tag to make the form center-justified.